-The Sofort has only one lens, but many say it’s not the high quality one they’re expecting from Leica.
-This aspect also translates in a lower quality picture.
+The Sofort has only one lens, but many say it’s not the high-quality one they’re expecting from Leica.
+This aspect also translates into a lower-quality picture.

 With the Sofort, the user can only expose the image twice.
 Additionally, they have to reduce the use of flash or pay attention to how much light there is, as the images have the tendency to come out overexposed.

 The speed of the shutter is usually important especially if the item you want to take a picture of is in motion.
 The shutter speed of the Lomo’Instant is 1/125 second while that of the Leica is 1/400 second.
-Needless to mention which model you should get if you’ll be moving while taking photos.
+Needless to say which model you should get if you’ll be moving while taking photos?

 One should know beforehand that the Lomo makes a familiar and satisfying click sound when using the chunky slider of the shutter.

-The Leica is available on 3 colors, but its design is a bit more modern.
-Its shape is almost squared, giving it an utilitarian feel.
+The Leica is available in 3 colors, but its design is a bit more modern.
+Its shape is almost squared, giving it a utilitarian feel.
 It also comes with a helpful mirror on the front for selfies.
 One shouldn’t ignore the red dot on the front either, as this is the Leica signature look.

 Lomo Instant Pros